jacklin10/canner/README.md

 When a user does stumble onto something they don't have access to you'll want to politely tell them about it and direct the app flow as you see fit.

-Do accomplish this in your application_controller.rb add
+To accomplish this in your application_controller.rb add

 ``` ruby
   rescue_from Canner::NotAuthorizedError, with: :user_not_authorized